omarskipq/Andromeda_Devops/asghar/sprint1/infra/README.md

-# Welcome to your CDK Python project!
+## Welcome to Website Health Checker Python project!

-This is a blank project for Python development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`